Pre-Columbian era: Moche civilization

+Wari Empire

+The Wari Empire was located in the western portion of Peru and existed from the 6th century to the 11th century.
+Wari, as the former capital city was called, is located 11 km (6.8 mi) northeast of the city of Ayacucho.
+This city was the center of a civilization that covered much of the highlands and coast of Peru.
+The best-preserved remnants, besides the Wari Ruins, are the recently discovered Northern Wari ruins near the city of Chiclayo, and Cerro Baul in Moquegua.
+Also well-known are the Wari ruins of Pikillaqta ("Flea Town"), a short distance southeast of the Cusco en route to Lake Titicaca.

 Tiwanaku Empire

-The Tiwanaku empire was based in western Bolivia and extended into present-day Peru and Chile from 300 to 1000.
-Tiwanaku is recognized by Andean scholars as one of the most important South American civilizations prior to the birth of the Inca Empire in Peru; it was the ritual and administrative capital of a major state power for approximately five hundred years.
+The Tiwanaku empire was based in western Bolivia and extended into present-day Peru and Chile from 300 to 1000 CE.
+Tiwanaku is recognized by Andean scholars as one of the most important South American civilizations before the birth of the Inca Empire in Peru; it was the ritual and administrative capital of a major state power for approximately five hundred years.
 The ruins of the ancient city state are near the south-eastern shore of Lake Titicaca in Tiwanaku Municipality, Ingavi Province, La Paz Department, about 72 km west of La Paz.

 Inca Empire

 Holding their capital at the great cougar-shaped city of Cusco, Peru, the Inca civilization dominated the Andes region from 1438 to 1533.
 Known as Tawantinsuyu, or "the land of the four regions", in Quechua, the Inca civilization was highly distinct and developed.
-Inca rule extended to nearly a hundred linguistic or ethnic communities, some 9 to 14 million people connected by a 40,000 kilometer road system.
+Inca rule extended to nearly a hundred linguistic or ethnic communities, some 9 to 14 million people connected by a 40,000-kilometer road system.
 Cities were built with precise stonework, constructed over many levels of mountain terrain.
 Terrace farming was a useful form of agriculture.
-There is evidence of excellent metalwork and even successful brain surgery in Inca civilization.
+There is evidence of excellent metalwork and even successful brain surgery in the Inca civilization.

+Aymara kingdoms

+The Aymara kingdoms consisted of a confederation of separate diarchies that lasted from 1151 after the fall of Tiwanaku until 1477 when they were conquered by the Inca Empire.
+The Aymara kingdoms were primarily located in the Altiplano in Bolivia as well as some parts of Peru and Chile.